ammoseek/asblog/src/posts/02-15-2021-lab-announcement/index.md

 **Mobile Bottom Navigation**: On mobile-sized devices we have moved the selection of most actions to a bottom navigation bar to make it "less cumbersome" to use the app/site on such devices.
 The basic "by caliber" search form is now top/front/center (by default).
 This is part of our larger effort to make the web site behave more like a mobile app.

-**Search Forms Update**: The entire search form behavior has been updated to be more performant along with some style changes (ie. moved some search parameters to "radio" buttons so not everything is a 'dropdown').
+**Search Forms Update**: The entire search form behavior has been updated to be more performant along with some style changes (i.e. moved some search parameters to "radio" buttons so not everything is a dropdown menu).

 **Modify Search Update**: On the results pages, the modify search results form is now displayed in various states depending upon your browser width.
 For mobile, the modify form will slide up from the bottom navigation menu.
 For medium/tablet and smaller desktop browser widths the modify form can be opened/closed by clicking the Modify Search buttons, however, the form now pushes the results content so it is no longer obscured by the form.
 On larger widths, the modify form is open by default and must be toggled to be closed if you don't wish to see it next to the results.